mipro98/mkdocs-multi-repo-plugin/README.md

 Use different git repositories in one documentation.
-Therefore, the `edit_url` gets adjusted to point the right repo by taking the folder name as repository name. **Currently only repos from the same owner can be used**.
+Therefore, the `edit_url` gets adjusted to point to the right repo by taking the folder name as repository name. **Currently only repos from the same owner can be used**.

 This is intended if you build a documentation exclusively out of different repositories.
 So the folder structure should be: